base-org/web/apps/base-docs/base-camp/docs/advanced-functions/function-modifiers.md

 ### Creating an `onlyOwner` Modifier

 [Modifiers] are very similar to functions and are declared with the `modifier` keyword.
-The modifier can run any Solidity code, including functions, and are allowed to modify state.
+The modifier can run any Solidity code, including functions, and is allowed to modify state.
 Modifiers must have a special `_` character, which serves as a placeholder for where the code contained within the modified function will run.

 Create a simple `onlyOwner` modifier, which returns an `error` of `NotOwner` with the sending address if the sender is not the owner.